 Kim also celebrated the start of season 19 production.
 “Off to First Day Of SEASON 19 filming @greysabc!
 Thank you sweet friend @joeywolffer for the beautiful shirt I’m wearing today!
 I love it,” she captioned her Instagram photo.

 Kate Walsh, who plays the beloved Dr. Addison Montgomery, returned for a handful of season 18 episodes.
 HollywoodLife spoke EXCLUSIVELY with Kate about possibly returning for season 19.
 “It was fun to go back.
 She might make an appearance.
 We’ll see.
 I don’t know,” she said.
+On Sept.
+7, Kate confirmed via Instagram that she’s indeed returning for the new season.
+Kate is back in a recurring role and makes her first appearance in the third episode, according to Variety.

 New Cast Members

-- Harry Shum Jr. will play Daniel “Blue” Kwan, according to Deadline.
+- Harry Shum Jr. will play Benson “Blue” Kwan, according to Deadline.
 Blue is “sharp-witted, impatient and brilliant.
 He is generous by nature but competitive to a fault, naturally gifted, and used to winning at everything.
 A family crisis interfered with his career plans and now he’s got a lot to prove.”
 The show will dive into Blue’s backstory and “explain why Daniel is a little older than your typical medical resident.”
 Harry wrote on Instagram that he is “honored to be joining this iconic show.”

 - Adelaide Kane will play Jules Millin, TVLine confirmed.
 Jules is a first-year surgical resident who was “raised by drug-addled artist/hippies and somehow emerged as the only real grown-up in the family.
 Because she always had to take care of herself and her parents, Jules can be a little bossy — but her heart is always in the right place.
 She’s not afraid to break the rules to save a life, and sometimes it gets her in trouble.”
 Following the casting news, the Reign alum posted the following on Instagram: “I’m not a doctor, but I play one on TV!
 So hyped to be a part of such a historic series!!!
 Can’t wait to be covered in fake blood and bodily fluids on a daily basis. tysm!”
+Adelaide teased that Jules can be “bossy and a little impulsive, but she’s very kind-hearted.”
+She may have a romantic connection Link!

 - Midori Francis will play Mika Yasuda.
 According to Deadline, Mika is another first-year resident who is a “middle child with eight siblings.
 She is used to being overlooked and underestimated and uses it to her advantage.
 Mika is dealing with overwhelming student loans from med school, but she’s scrappy and confident she can make it in the program and rise to the top.”
+Midori noted that Mika is a “jokester and likes to make people laugh.”
+Sometimes her sense of humor gets her in “trouble.”

 - Alexis Floyd will play Simone Griffin, a new first-year surgical resident who is a “funny, whip-smart, high achiever with a complicated family dynamic.
 She grew up in Seattle, but never wanted to work at Grey Sloan because of a painful personal history with the hospital,” according to Deadline.
+Alexis says that Simone brings a very “grounded but emotional connection to her work.”

 - Niko Terho will play Lucas Adams.
 Deadline reports that Lucas is “the charming black sheep of his family.
 Likable to a fault, he has a great mind, but doesn’t have the grades to match.
 He’s determined to prove himself as a surgeon, just like many in his family that have come before him, but he will have to stop relying on his people skills and put in the work.”